lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 ---
 ### SaaS, PaaS, IaaS
 - Office 365, Azure VMs and Event Grid represent, SaaS, IaaS and Paas, respectively.
-- With Software as a Service you are responsible for configuring the solution features.
+- With SaaS you are responsible for configuring the solution features.
 Not for maintaining infra, not for deploying updates, not for availability and scalability.
-- Azure App Service, Azure SQL Database, and Cosmos DB are examples of Platform as a Service.
+- Azure App Service, Azure SQL Database, and Cosmos DB are examples of PaaS.
-Hosting databases for customer-facing web applications in Azure MySQL Database is an example of platform as a service.
+- Hosting databases for customer-facing web applications in Azure MySQL Database is an example of PaaS.
-- Azure VMs are Infrastructure as a Service.
+- Azure VMs are IaaS.
 ---
-### Azure Datacenters
+### Azure Region
-- Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures.
-By utilising availability zones, the service will remain available if a single Azure datacenter fails.
 - Each Azure Region features datacenters deployed within a latency-defined perimeter.
 They're connected through a dedicated regional low-latency network.
-- ⚠️ An Azure Availability Sets protects against server rack-level failures.
 - Azure China
-	- An Azure Availability Zone protects against datacenter-level failures.
 	- ⚠️ Azure China is available to legal entities in China.
 Not any organisation globally, doing business in China.
 	- Can workloads deployed on Azure China be accessed anywhere globally?
 Yes, you can access your workloads deployed on Azure China anywhere globally.
 - Azure Germany
 	- ⚠️ Azure Germany is available to eligible customers and partners globally doing business in the EU/EFTA.
 Not to anyone who wants data residency in Germany.
 - Use Azure Site Recovery for service recovery in the event of site outage at on-premises datacenter.
+### Azure Availability Sets
+- ⚠️ An Azure Availability Sets protects against server rack-level failures.
+### Azure Availability Zones
+- ⚠️ An Azure Availability Zone protects against datacenter-level failures.
+- By utilising availability zones, the service will remain available if a single Azure datacenter fails.
 ---
 ### Service Previews
 - Standard lifecycle for Azure services released by Microsoft: